 The relationship between a customer and a dealership does not end at handover.
 In fact, the after-sales period is where dealerships have the greatest opportunity to build loyalty that feeds into the next purchase cycle.

-A customer who services their car at the same dealership, returns for warranty work, and books MOT checks through the franchise is far more likely to buy their next vehicle there than one who drifts to an independent garage after year one.
+A customer who services their car at the same dealership, returns for warranty work, and books MOT or NCT checks through the franchise is far more likely to buy their next vehicle there than one who drifts to an independent garage after year one.
 The challenge is that without a compelling reason to return, many customers do drift.

 After-sales promotions address this directly.
 A points-based reward for each service visit, a promotional offer tied to a service booking during a quieter month, or a referral incentive for introducing a friend to the service department all create structured reasons to maintain engagement.
 These mechanics are straightforward to implement and produce measurable results against metrics like service bay utilisation and customer retention rates.